Skip to Content

 The Lake Agnes Tea House hike is easily one of the most popular trails in Lake Louise.
 For one, the hike is only moderately difficult, and two, the views along the way and at Lake Agnes are absolutely stunning!

 From staring down at Lake Louise to sipping tea with mirror-like reflections, Lake Agnes Tea House is truly one of the most beautiful places in Banff National Park.
+This is also my favorite activity at Lake Louise!

-If this hasn’t already got you excited, then I’m sure that reading the rest of this blog sure will!
+If this hasn’t already got you excited, then I’m sure that reading the rest of this blog will!

-In it, I’ll explain everything you need to know before you hike to Lake Agnes Tea House and what to expect on the trail.
+I’ll explain everything you need to know before you hike to Lake Agnes Tea House and what to expect on the trail.
 I’ll also share some tips on hiking Lake Agnes Trail and how to stay safe doing so.

 1. Lake Agnes Tea House Trail Overview